Listen To This Article - Click Play

 Ripley’s Believe It or Not! is back and stranger than ever.
 The newly renovated museum has the largest collection of weird and unusual items from across the world that are sure to entertain the whole family.
 There is a Harry Potter inspired dragon made of recycled materials, a two-trunked African elephant and albino giraffe, a vampire killing kit and even a tribute gallery to the Great Smoky Mountains!
 The gallery includes exhibits on synchronized fireflies, the tallest underground waterfall and more.
 To learn more about all the new additions, read our blog, “Ripley’s Believe It or Not in Gatlinburg Reopens with New Design and Exhibits.”

 Now that you know all about the newest things to do in Gatlinburg and Pigeon Forge, it’s time to come try them all yourself!
-Check out our best deals on Smoky Mountain cabins to find the perfect place to stay for your vacation, then start planning your trip.
+Check out more things to do in Gatlinburg and Pigeon Forge, then start planning your trip!